gaia-unlimited/community-workshop1/docs/content/venue.md

 ## Accessibility

-HdA itself is accessible to disabled persons, and dedicated parking spaces are available.
-Unfortunately, the bus for the workshop may not be disabled accessible, although there are taxi services in Heidelberg that are.
+HdA is accessible to disabled persons, and dedicated parking spaces are available.
+Unfortunately, the buses dedicated to the event and public transportations may not be accessible for everyone.
+However, there are specific taxi services in Heidelberg that we can arrange on-demand.
+Don't hesitate to contact us if you need any assistance or have any questions.

-Note that mobile phone connectivity at/around the HdA is at best poor, but usually non-existent.
-Don't hesitate to contact us in advance if you need any assistance.
+Note that mobile phone connectivity at/around the HdA is at best poor but usually non-existent.

 <img src="static/img/hda.jpeg" alt="venue" width=360px style="float: right;">